m-salman/isentia_test/Readme.md

 ## Getting Started

 The project was built using Python 2.7.11, so it is recommended to use the latest 2.x version.
+Please see the diagram in docs/ folder to get a high level idea of the components involved.
 To get started, please grab a copy of both pynews_crawler and pynews_search code.
 It's always a good practice to setup a seperate virtual envionrment for eah project.
 To setup a virtual enviornment, in the project directory please go:

 ```
 pip install virtualenv